Dkreick/AD2B/README.md

 ## Brainstorm General Ideas

 • Make a timeline for background successes
-• Expand map and assets to include Chile and maybe Brazil weapons/vehicles
+• Expand assets library to include Chile and maybe Brazil weapons/vehicles

 #### Puzzles and Challenges Ideas

 • Karma System

 #### Tools, Plugins, Assets, Notes

 • Make a dictionary in Unity3D with all the assets
-• Start thinking of some creatures designs.
+• Start thinking on some creatures designs.